Skip to main content

 Wallets without the policy:strict tag won’t trigger this policy.

-For simpler setups, filter by specific wallet IDs:
+For simpler setups, the API supports filtering by specific wallet IDs:

 {